Universe in a rotating black hole and preferred axis

 Newton's first law of dynamics (the law of inertia) has two parts: 1) There exist inertial frames of reference, and 2) In an inertial frame, a free body (without forces acting on it) has a constant velocity: “a body at rest stays at rest and a body in motion stays in motion.”
 In the Lagrangian formulation, an inertial frame of reference is a frame in which space is homogeneous and isotropic, and time is homogeneous \cite{LL1}.
-I propose that the primordial white hole guarantees that at least one inertial frame exists: the AIFR, thus explaining the origin of inertia.
-The principle of relativity of Galileo and Einstein then allows to construct, through the Lorentz transformations, an infinity of other inertial frames that are mechanically equivalent to AIFR and to one another \cite{LL2}.
+If the parent black hole is not rotating, then the rest frame of reference of the corresponding primordial white hole is inertial.
+The white hole guarantees that there is at least one inertial frame: the AFR, which explains the origin of inertia.
+The principle of relativity of Galileo and Einstein allows then to construct, through the Lorentz transformations, an infinite number of other inertial frames that are mechanically equivalent to AFR and to each other \cite{LL2}.

-I propose the following conjecture: the AIFR is also the frame in which the total momentum and total angular momentum of the matter in the universe are zero (they can be measured only within the observer's cosmological horizon).
+I propose two conjectures.
+Firstly, in the AFR, the total momentum and angular momentum of the matter in the universe are zero (they can be measured only within the observer's cosmological horizon).
 These definitions are determinate because the universe formed by a black hole is closed (with the exception of the white hole that connects the universe to the parent universe through an Einstein--Rosen bridge).
 This conjecture has the spirit of Mach's principle: all distant matter determines inertia \cite{Mach}.
-I also propose another conjecture: the AIFR coincides with the frame in which the cosmic microwave background radiation is isotropic (on average, without accounting for tiny fluctuations that have led to large-structure formation) \cite{pref}.
+Secondly, in the AFR, the cosmic microwave background (CMB) radiation is isotropic (on largest scales, without accounting for small temperature fluctuations that have led to large-structure formation) \cite{pref}.

-Therefore, BHG completes Einstein's general theory of relativity by making it Machian.
-The parent black hole, seen in our universe as a white hole, constitutes the Machian distant matter that determines absolute space and provides inertial frames of references.
+Therefore, BHC completes Einstein's general theory of relativity by making it Machian.
+The parent black hole, seen in our universe as a white hole, constitutes the Machian distant matter that determines absolute space and provides inertial frames of reference.

-There are further implications of BHG.
+There are further implications of BHC.
 If our universe was born on the other side of the event horizon of a black hole existing in a parent universe, then every black hole creates a new, baby universe.
 These universes form a multiverse.
 However, they are not parallel.
 An object can exist at any moment of its timeline (measured in its proper time defined in its rest frame) only in one universe.